EPIC SITES TO SEE

 Reluctantly, I dragged myself away from the aristocratic neighbourhood and I decided to head over to the port of Genoa, which was once the main port of Italy.
 And what a glorious surprise it was.
 This is a must when you visit Genoa.

 The area of the Old Port of Genoa has been reinvented into a big tourist attraction and a popular spot for locals to hangout.
 The hustle and bustle of activity here with museums, eateries, boating and sea life makes it a huge draw card and I enjoyed spending an afternoon exploring some of the marvellous things it has to offer.

 Water views are always beautiful and Genoa is no exception, and a great way to take it all in is from the Panoramic Lift on the waterfront plaza.
 I hadn’t seen one of these before, but it’s the perfect vantage point for an aerial view of this glorious city’s harbour.

 The Biosphere here is quite marvellous.
 It sits in the water and houses 150 tropical plant species inside.
 It is basically a large transparent ball and has become a symbol of Genoa.
 You can also go inside, but it’s not very big.

-- Panoramic Lift (instead of a wheel/eye).
+- Go up the Panoramic Lift (instead of a wheel/eye).

-- Maritime Museum.
+- Check out the Maritime Museum.

 ‘Just leave me here’, I said to my family, ‘I’ll be fine, thank you very much; you guys go play’.